owaismohsin001/Sunlight-lang/README.md

 out <- triangle: 5, 3, 8
 ```

-The benefit of using functions instead of the actual type syntax is that these functions are curried unlike that aforementioned record syntax.
+The benefit of using functions instead of the actual type syntax is that these functions are curried, unlike that aforementioned record syntax.
 ## Checking a type
-To chack a type you can simply type variable's name by saying `a@Circle` where rhs of `@` is a type.
+To check a type you can simply type a variable's name by saying `a@Circle` where RHS of `@` is a type.

 # MultiMethods
-There are two types of multimethods in Sunlight-lang, opened an closed.
+There are two types of multi-methods in Sunlight-lang, opened and closed.

 ## Closed methods
-Closed method cannot be extended after they are declared, an example of a closed method would be
+A closed method cannot be extended after they are declared, an example of a closed method would be
 ```
 class name: p
 p@Pet -> p.name .. p.species